 There are other sources of loans to check out.
 Online mortgages are available and underwritten by some of the largest financial institutions in the country.
 VA mortgages are available for veterans with no-down-payment required for qualifying veterans.
 There are also specialized mortgages.
 An example of a specialized mortgage is the Department of Housing and Urban Development(HUD) 203(k) Program.
 The 203(k) is an FHA insured loan specifically designed for homeowners planning on repairing and occupying a “fixer-upper”.
 The cost of the repairs and improvements are included in the loan amount.
 There are many sources of loans that reveal themselves when you come into the market and utilize the tools available to seek them out.

-One of the more common errors is a buyer pre-qualifies, finds a home and secures a contract subject to loan approval, made an application and approved.
-Then, they buy a car before the closing!
+One of the more common errors is a buyer receives a pre-approval, finds a home and secures a contract subject to loan approval, makes an application and is approved.
+Then, they buy a car just before the closing!
 The lender rejects the closing because their circumstances have just changed.
 This circumstance and others have killed many closings.
 Don’t let it happen to you.

 Your financial circumstances, needs and preferences, should be discussed and evaluated thoroughly before making a commitment.
 Mortgage pre-qualification will assist with the overall efficiency of the home purchase and sale.
 Be prepared for the mortgage application by “gathering the proper information and forms” prior to your meeting with lenders.
 Save time and makeup several application packages at the same time, then put them to good use.
 Also, remember that there are various financial institutions from which to choose.
 Asking questions and getting accurate, straightforward answers will assist you in obtaining your housing goal.
 Click here to go back to real issues that buyers encountered on this step.